 In most cases, product liability for small businesses is included under general liability in a standard Business Owners Policy or BOP.

-Bodily injury and property damage, is one form of liability on a General Liability policy and then you also have Products and Completed Operations, which is separate liability coverage included under your General Liability Policy.
+Bodily injury and property damage is one form of liability on a General Liability policy.
+Then you also have Products and Completed Operations, which is separate liability coverage included under your General Liability Policy.

-When you buy a General Liability Policy or a Business Owner’s Policy if you’re a small business, then you’re going to get both products liability or products and completed operations insurance and bodily injury and property damage covered under the same limit.
+When you buy a General Liability Policy or a Business Owner’s Policy, if you’re a small business, you will get both product liability or products and completed operations insurance and bodily injury and property damage covered under the same limit.

 Product Liability Coverage Limits

-Standard product liability coverage limits are $1 million per occurrence, $2 million total aggregate for the year.
+Standard product liability coverage limits are $1 million per occurrence and $2 million total annual aggregates.

-You can bump that up to $2 million per occurrence, $4 million total aggregate for the year respectively with most types of business.
+You can bump that up to $2 million per occurrence, and $4 million total aggregates for the year, respectively, with most types of business.

-However, product liability, if you’re a manufacturer or if you’re selling something that is of a more unique nature or of a higher risk, sometimes some insurance carriers will carve out the product liability portion, and it is important that you know that.
+However, regarding product liability, if you’re a manufacturer or selling something more unique or of a higher risk, sometimes some insurance carriers will carve out the product liability portion, and you must know that.

-As long as you see both bodily injury and property damage and products-completed operations coverage in your insurance policy, then you have product liability.
+You have product liability as long as you see the bodily injury, property damage, and products-completed operations coverage in your insurance policy.

-However, if it’s not there, say you have a package policy or you’re buying all these policies individually versus buying them as one unit, (a la a business owner’s policy), then you can have situations where products liability isn’t included.
+However, if it’s not there, say you have a package policy or buy all these policies individually versus buying them as one unit (a la a business owner’s policy).
+You can have situations where product liability isn’t included.